Xunnamius/symbiote/src/assets/templates/MAINTAINING.md

 > a release may result in a non-functional package being released if said
 > package depends on other packages in the project that have unreleased changes.
 >
-> Symbiote's "project release" command solves this problem and should be
+> Symbiote's "project topology" command solves this problem and should be
 > preferred over building packages individually.

 There are two ways to execute the release procedure of a particular package by